-In general, the recommended daily allowance (RDA) of calcium (for women -- who need more than men and tend to be the hardest hit by osteoporosis) is between 1,000 and 1,200 mg.
-A serving of milk is about 300mg of calcium, so you're supposed to be drinking three glasses of milk per day.
-If you're not, then you're probably not getting enough calcium.
+In general, the recommended daily allowance of calcium for adults is between 1,000 and 1,200 mg.
+Women need the upper recommended level of calcium, as they are more likely to develop osteoporosis.
+A serving of milk is about 300mg of calcium, so women are supposed to be drinking around four glasses of milk per day.

 - Quit drinking soft drinks.
-High phosphate levels in the blood (which can be caused by consuming large quantities of pop) leach calcium from your bones and prevent the absorption of new calcium.
+Consuming large quantities of soda raises phosphate levels in the blood, which can leach calcium from your bones and prevent the absorption of new calcium.

 - Oatmeal isn't just for breakfast.
-One cup of oatmeal not only provides 100–150mg of calcium, it is also a versatile add-in to many other foods and can be used to goose up the calcium quotient in your breakfast cereal, added to yogurt, or even mixed in with your favorite baking recipes.
+One cup of oatmeal not only provides 100 to 150mg of calcium, it is also a versatile add-in to many other foods and can be used to goose up the calcium quotient in your breakfast cereal, added to yogurt, or even mixed in with your favorite baking recipes.

-- Eat your veggies... especially spinach, broccoli and dark green leafy vegetables.
-Kale, parsley, broccoli, spinach and other dark green leafy veggies each provide about 100mgs of calcium per serving.
+- Eat your veggies.
+Spinach, broccoli, and other dark green leafy vegetables are especially high in calcium providing about 100mg of calcium per serving.
 In addition to just making an effort to eat your greens, you can also try substituting raw spinach for iceberg lettuce on your sandwiches and in your salads.

-- Go Nuts.
-Almonds and brazils nuts contain about 100mgs of calcium per serving and are both recommended snacks for people on low carb diets.
+- Go nuts.
+Almonds and Brazil nuts contain about 100mg of calcium per serving and are both recommended snacks for people on low carb diets.

-- Drink your latte.
-My personal favorite!
-A Starbucks Grande latte provides almost half your daily calcium needs and is such a pleasure.
-If you’re lactose intolerant, you can get your latte made w/ soy instead of cow milk.
+- Drink your soy latte.
+Starbucks is my personal favorite way to get calcium!
+A grande latte from Starbucks provides almost half your daily calcium and is such a pleasure.
+If you’re lactose intolerant, you can get your latte made with soy instead of regular milk.

-- Take an Over-the-Counter Calcium Supplement.
-You can add a calcium supplement like Os-Cal® or even Tums® to your daily routine to make up the calcium gap.
-Word of caution… Just because a single Tums has 200mgs of calcium doesn’t mean you can take 5 a day to meet your RDA.
-It is ultimately and primarily an antacid, not a calcium supplement, and as such it can have a detrimental effect on your digestive system if taken long term.
+- Take an over-the-counter calcium supplement.
+You can add an over-the-counter calcium supplement like Os-Cal® or even Tums® to your daily routine if you still can’t get enough calcium.
+However, it is important to remember that just because a single Tums has 200mg of calcium doesn’t mean you can take 5 a day to meet your recommended daily allowance.
+Tums are primarily an antacid, not a calcium supplement, so it can have a detrimental effect on your digestive system if taken long-term.